 Over the past several months, sexual misconduct allegations — especially those against politicians and Hollywood figureheads — have made up a large portion of our news cycle.
 From Donald Trump to Harvey Weinstein, many important men have been accused of sexual harassment and/or assault by women.

-But very few men have stepped forward with allegations — that is until athlete-turned-actor Terry Crews took to Twitter last month.
+But very few men have stepped forward with allegations — that is until athlete-turned-actor Terry Crews took to Twitter in October.
 Now, he’s sharing his story, but is also facing some backlash.

 The original story

 This whole thing with Harvey Weinstein is giving me PTSD.
 Why?
 Because this kind of thing happened to ME.
 (1/Cont.)

 — terrycrews (@terrycrews) October 10, 2017